Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-10-24-Q-Learning_DEP_3.md

 ## Conclusion

-Moving beyond simple bandit tasks reveals depression not as a collection of fixed parameter changes, but as dynamic patterns emerging from complex interactions between learning, affect, social context, and evolving psychological traits.
+Moving beyond simple bandit tasks here we discussed depression not as a collection of fixed parameter changes, but as dynamic patterns emerging from complex interactions between learning, affect, social context, and evolving psychological traits.
 These models suggest that depressive cognition involves sophisticated feedback loops that can make initially adaptive responses become self-reinforcing patterns of dysfunction.
 While these computational approaches remain significant simplifications of human psychology, they offer frameworks for understanding how temporary mood episodes can create lasting behavioral changes, how social contexts shape individual psychology, and how therapeutic interventions might target specific components of complex cognitive-affective systems.
-As [[Computational Psychiatry]] continues developing, such models may eventually inform personalized interventions based on individual learning patterns and environmental contexts.

-The code implementations demonstrate that relatively simple extensions to standard [[Reinforcement Learning]] can capture surprisingly rich behavioral phenomena.
+As Computational Psychiatry continues developing, such models may eventually inform personalized interventions based on individual learning patterns and environmental contexts.
+The code implementations demonstrate that relatively simple extensions to standard  Reinforcement Learning can capture surprisingly rich behavioral phenomena.
 However, the true test of these models lies not in their computational sophistication, but in their ability to generate testable predictions about real human behavior and inform effective therapeutic approaches.

 # code